manyfold3d/website/sysadmin/configuration.md

 Set to `enabled` to turn on multiuser features such as account login, signup (with `REGISTRATION` option), permissions, roles, and so on.
 By default this is off, and Manyfold operates in single-user mode without any login necessary; however, if you're exposing your Manyfold instance on the public Internet, even if you intend to only use it yourself, it's probably a good idea to enable multiuser for security.

 {:.important}
 You should set a secure administrator password before turning on multiuser mode.
-Manyfold should prompt you to do so when you first access version 0.59.0 or above.
+Manyfold will prompt you to do so when you first access version 0.59.0 or above.

 ### `FEDERATION`
 <small>Version 0.75.0+</small>